 We have been taught that Jehovah is the driving force behind all that exists.
-Period!
 End of discussion!
 Till now!
-Lets "think again" about this "written in stone" doctrine.
+It is time to "think again" about this "written in stone" doctrine.
 I am willing to argue that doctrine, based on two points:1. on something, that, in my opinion, is quite new to science.
 It is known as the Akashic field.

 An Integral Theory of Everything writes: The akashic records (akasha is a Sanskrit word meaning "sky", "space" or "aether") is a term used in theosophy ... to describe a compendium of (mystical) knowledge encoded in a non-physical plane of existence.
 These records contain all knowledge of human experience and the history of the cosmos.
 They are metaphorically described as a library; other analogies commonly found in discourse on the subject include a "universal supercomputer" and the "Mind of God”.

 Mystics and sages have long maintained that there exists an interconnecting cosmic field at the roots of reality that conserves and conveys information, a field known as the Akashic record.
 Recent discoveries in the new field of vacuum physics now show that this Akashic field is real and has its equivalent in the zero-point field that underlies space itself.
 This field consists of a subtle sea of fluctuating energies from which all things arise: atoms and galaxies, stars and planets, living beings, and even consciousness.
 This zero-point Akashic-field-or "A-field"- is not only the original source of all things that arise in time and space; it is also the constant and enduring memory of the universe.
 It holds the record of all that ever happened in life, on Earth, and in the cosmos and relates it to all that is yet to happen.

-Once our minds grasp this idea as reality we are left with a God, Jehovah, who is actually in a realm where we can believe that He cares for humans.
-We can than believe in Him as a God who is great enough to be worshipped as our God.
-Than it is possible to believe that He has a son; that He is finite enough to care about life on earth but not “infinite enough” to control everything that happens in the universe.
-More about this in my next post.
+Once our minds grasp this idea as a reality we are left with a God, Jehovah, who is actually in a realm where we can believe that He cares for humans.
+We can then believe in Him as a God who is great enough to be worshipped as our God.
+Then it is possible to believe that He has a son; that He is "finite enough" to care about life on earth but not “infinite enough” to control everything that happens in the universe.